xrdocs/ncs5500/_tutorials/-srv6-transport-on-ncs-part-5.md

 ## SRv6 MAX SIDs

-Every platform with the combination of MDB profiles (for ncs57) will have the maximum local SID allocation limit (Numbers are shared in the table above)
+Every platform with the combination of MDB profiles (for ncs57,) will have the maximum local SID allocation limit (Numbers are shared in the table above)
-We can use the below CLI to check the max SIDs,
+We can use the below CLI to check the max SIDs supported on the router,

 <div class="highlighter-rouge">
 <pre class="highlight">